 Taipei Times - Hip-hop, skateboarding cross cultural lines - an article from 2007.
 “People usually think of skateboarding as the domain of white kids who listen to punk rock, alternative music, or heavy metal.
 But there's a growing side to the sport: a multicultural array of skateboarders who enjoy hip-hop culture.”

 Texas Gang Investigators Association - The Texas Gang Investigators Association was founded in 1991 by a small group of officers charged with the investigation of street gangs and their criminal activities.
-There is a page of links to other sites related to taggers and tagging.

 West Australian – there are articles on microfilm at the State Library of WA from the West Australian including Writing on the Wall by Stormie Mills, in which a WA graffiti artists talks about his work and how he started.

 These books are available through the State Library of WA.

 Banksy (2006) Wall and Piece, Centenary, London – “Despite what they say graffiti is not the lowest form of art.
 Although you might have to creep about at night and lie to your mum it’s actually one of the more honest art forms available.
 There is no elitism or hype, it exhibits on the best walls a town has to offer and nobody is put off by the price of admission.”